Environmental issues in the Philippines: Threats to environmentalists

 The Philippines is sometimes considered the most dangerous country for environmental activists.
 According to environmental watchdog Global Witness, at least 30 land and environmental defenders were killed in the Philippines in 2018, many of whom were in conflict with private business groups.
 Kalikasan People's Network for the Environment recorded 46 deaths in 2019.
 The group said activists have also been harassed, vilified, "red-tagged," and labeled as terrorists or "enemies of the state."
 Several environmentalists, such as Jonila Castro and Jhed Tamano, were abducted in 2022 to 2024 during the presidency of Bongbong Marcos.

 Journalists reporting on the environment have also been threatened or killed.
 UNESCO director general Audrey Azoulay stated that the "continued targeting of journalists reporting on environmental issues represents a particularly concerning trend for freedom of expression."

 Environmental groups have asked Congress to pass a Human Rights Defenders Bill to help protect activists and their families.

+Protected Areas and Conservation Disputes

+In Rizal province, the Masungi Georeserve has been the subject of a dispute between conservation groups and the Department of Environment and Natural Resources (DENR) over the management of public land in the Upper Marikina River Basin.
+In March 2025, the DENR cancelled its 2002 supplemental agreement with Blue Star Construction Development Corporation, citing alleged irregularities including the absence of required bidding, lack of a presidential proclamation for the housing project, and failure to deliver the contracted housing units.
+The Masungi Georeserve Foundation disputed the cancellation, saying the move threatened ongoing conservation work in the area.
+In 2025, a BBC Verify investigation also reported that Masungi and its staff had been targeted by a network of fake Facebook accounts spreading misleading claims, which Meta later said had engaged in inauthentic activity.